Skip to content

 docker exec channelwatch channelwatch doctor diagnose

 The container must be running.
-If the container won’t start at all, check Common Issues first.
+If it will not start at all, check Common Issues first.

 Terminal window